nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Everyone - Defend until StrongMinded
   - Miguel - StrongMinded
   - Lynx - Strengthen WightKnight
-  - Harle - Diminish
+  - Harle - Get to Level 4 - Diminish
   - WightKnight - 3 / 3
+  - Miguel - HolyDragSword
-  - Harle - 1 / 2 / 2 (use lynx when harle empties her stamina but just the remaining attacks)
+  - Lynx - 1 / 2 / 2 (use lynx when harle empties her stamina but just the remaining attacks)
-  - WightKnight - 3 / 2 (Only do 3 if Crit anywhere)
+  - WightKnight - 3 / 2 (Only do 3 if Crit anywhere, 3 / 3 if no Strengthen)
-  - Harle - 1 / 1 / 2 - MoonBeams (if Miguel AP, stamina and levels allow Get to Level 7 - Lunairetic)
+  - Harle - 1 / 1 / 2 - MoonBeams (Skip Element if Crit)
   - WightKnight - 3 / 3
 - **Sprigg Level 5 and AntiBlack on Harle**
   - Lynx - Get to Level 3 - Strengthen WightKnight